Freya-Tenebrae/Freya-Tenebrae/README.md

 Hi, I'm Célia (I often use Freya as a pseudonym).
-I study at "42 School" at Paris since may 2021.
+I study at 42 Paris since may 2021.

 In this github you'll find all project that I made in 42 and in the future some of my personnal project.